-GNS3 is an open source software that simulate complex networks while being as close as possible from the way real networks perform, all of this without having dedicated network hardware such as routers and switches.
+GNS3 is an open source software (under GPL) that simulate complex networks while being as close as possible to the way real networks perform.
+All of this without having dedicated network hardware such as routers and switches.

 Our software provides an intuitive graphical user interface to design and configure virtual networks, it runs on traditional PC hardware and may be used on multiple operating systems, including Windows, Linux, and MacOS X.

 In order to provide complete and accurate simulations, GNS3 actually uses the following emulators to run the very same operating systems as in real networks:

 - Dynamips, the well known Cisco IOS emulator.

 - VirtualBox, runs desktop and server operating systems as well as Juniper JunOS.